the-events-calendar/the-events-calendar/readme.txt

 * Fix - Make sure that the full country name is used when importing events from Meetup.
 [EA-469]
 * Fix - Our Week view "Next" pagination button would fail to show in some scenarios.
 This was due to improper tracking of which is the next future occurrence date.
 [ECP-1535]
 * Fix - Resolved an issue where adding multiple venues in block editor would not persist the second venue after the page was reloaded.
 [ECP-1637]
-* Fix - Resolved situations Venue and Organizer pages would not generate the correct page title due to an improper conditional.
-[ECP-1059]
 * Tweak - Added actions: `tec_events_custom_tables_v1_migration_after_dry_run`
-* Tweak - Adding some more testing and some clean up around handling and reporting query errors.
-[TECENG-46]
 * Tweak - Adding some more testing and some clean up around handling and reporting query errors.
 [TECENG-46]
 * Language - 0 new strings added, 115 updated, 0 fuzzied, and 0 obsoleted